ManettiMV/binaryTrees/README.md

 # binaryTrees
-Here's my codes of binary trees, both in python and C++
+Here's my code of a binary tree in C++

 It was made by me for a college project